-The AIHW aims to improve the health and wellbeing of Australians through better health and welfare information and statistics.
-It collects and reports information on a wide range of topics and issues, ranging from health and welfare expenditure, hospitals, disease and injury, and mental health, to ageing, homelessness, disability and child protection.
+The AIHW enables other organisations to improve their policies and services and achieve their goals by making better use of evidence-a fundamental requirement for good decision making.
+It collects and reports on a wide range of topics and issues, including health and welfare expenditure, hospitals, disease and injury, mental health, ageing, homelessness, disability and child protection.